 If you aren’t satisfied with it’s effects, just let us know within 30 days and we will provide you with a full refund, no returns necessary!

-We offer free shipping to all US addresses.
+We offer free shipping to all US addresses, with expedited shipping optional with a $15 fee.

 I am a chronic procrastinator when it comes to school.
 I always wait until the day before an exam to study.
 This results in me having to pull a 5+ hour study marathon at least once a week or so.
 The adrafinil keep me focused and awake the entire time.
 I even feel like I remember the material better for the test.
 Good stuff.David F